rcrowther/ssc/README.rst

     mkdir build/main/scala
     scalac -verbose @scalacArgs

 That will send the terminal wild with enthusiasm, at the end of which, you have a compile.
-It's in the folder/directory named `sake`.
+It's in the folder/directory named `build`.

 Then make executable .jar files from the code, ::